Inca Trail Trek - Machu Picchu Picture

 Support the Local Economy

 One of the most effective ways to positively impact a destination is by supporting its local economy.
 Prioritize staying in locally-owned accommodations, dining at local restaurants, and purchasing handmade crafts and products from local artisans and local businesses.
 This practice ensures that the money you spend directly benefits the communities you visit, creating a sustainable source of income for them.
 You will probably also get a lower price too!
-Make sure you book a locally run hotel before and after your Inca Trail to Machu Picchu to directly contribute to the local economy.
+Make sure you book a locally run hotel before and after your Inca Trail to directly contribute to the local economy.

 Most porters come from the local communities along the Inca Trail trek.